-Paronychia is inflammation or infection of the skin that surrounds a fingernail or toenail.
+Paronychia is inflammation or infection of the skin around a fingernail or toenail.

 Copyright © Nucleus Medical Media, Inc.